2B or not 2B, a study of bottom-quark-philic semi-visible jets: Acknowledgements

 \section{Acknowledgements}

-DK is funded by the National Research Foundation (NRF), South Africa.
-SS thanks University of Witwatersrand Research Council for Sellschop grant and NRF for Extension Support Doctoral Scholarship.
+DK thanks the generous support by Wolfson Foundation and Royal Society to allow him to spend his sabbatical year at the University of Glasgow.
+WN is supported by SA-CERN excellence bursary.
+SS is supported by European Research Council grant REALDARK (grant agreement no. 101002463).
 We would like to thank Tim Cohen and Matt Strassler for useful inputs.
-We also thank Suvam Maharana for additional discussions.
+We are grateful to Tousik Samui for providing us with dynamic radius jet clustering code and to Biswarup Mukhopadhyaya and Ritesh Singh for related discussions.
+We also thank Cesare Cazzaniga and Suvam Maharana for additional discussions.